magma/magma/docs/readmes/dp/debug_logs.md

     2022-04-25 15:41:22,770 DEBUG Received object parameters: {...}
     ```

-1. `SetParameterValues` message followed by `GetParameterValues` - conditional, only appears if a configuration change is needed to be done on the eNB side.
+1. `SetParameterValues` message followed by `GetParameterValues` - conditional, only appears if a configuration change needs to be done on the eNB side.
 The actual parameters that are set in order to enable transmission based on Domain Proxy grant may differ depending on the eNB model and eNB current configuration state.
 Please refer to your eNB device model implementation in `lte/gateway/python/magma/enodebd/devices`.

     ```console
     2022-04-25 15:41:22,771 DEBUG State transition from <WaitGetObjectParametersState> to <set_params>`